Stylite: Other stylites

 Daniel the Stylite (c.
 409–493) lived on his pillar for 33 years after being blessed by and receiving the cowl of St. Simeon the Stylite.

 There were many others besides these who were not so famous, and even female stylites are known to have existed.
 One or two isolated attempts seem to have been made to introduce this form of asceticism into the West, but it met with little favour.
 Wulflaich was a Lombard deacon who, according to Gregory of Tours, chose to live as a stylite in the diocese of Trier during the episcopate of Magneric (before 587) and the reign of King Childebert II (576–596).

 In the East, cases were found as late as the 12th century; in the Russian Orthodox Church, the practice continued until 1461 and among the Ruthenians even later.
-For the majority of the pillar hermits the extreme austerity of the lives of the Simeons and of Alypius was somewhat mitigated.
-Upon the summit of some of the columns a tiny hut was erected as a shelter against sun and rain, and other hermits of the same class among the Miaphysites lived inside a hollow pillar rather than upon it.
+For the majority of the pillar hermits, the extreme austerity of the lives of the Simeons and of Alypius was somewhat mitigated.
+Upon the summit of some of the columns, a tiny hut was erected as a shelter against sun and rain, and other hermits of the same class among the Miaphysites lived inside a hollow pillar rather than upon it.
 Nonetheless, the life was one of extraordinary endurance and privation.
+Among the Syriac Orthodox Church, the tradition of stylitism survived into the eight or ninth century as evidenced by the Mor Loʿozor Monastery, where the monks took turns to live as recluses on the monastery's column.

-In recent centuries this form of monastic asceticism has become virtually extinct.
-However, in modern-day Georgia, Maxime Qavtaradze, a monk of the Orthodox Church, has lived on top of Katskhi Pillar for 20 years, coming down only twice a week.
+In recent centuries, this form of monastic asceticism has become virtually extinct.
+However, in modern-day Georgia, Maxime Qavtaradze, a monk of the Georgian Orthodox Church, has lived on top of Katskhi Pillar for 20 years, coming down only twice a week.
 This pillar is a natural rock formation jutting upward from the ground to a height of approximately one hundred and forty feet.
 Evidence of use by stylites as late as the 15th century has been found on the top of the rock.
-With the aid of local villagers and the National Agency for Cultural Heritage Preservation of Georgia, Qavtaradze restored the 1,200-year-old monastic chapel at the top of the rock.
+With the aid of local villagers and the National Agency for Cultural Heritage Preservation of Georgia, Qavtaradze restored the 1200-year-old monastic chapel at the top of the rock.
 A film documentary on the project was completed in 2013.